By Abena Rockcliffe

 While the Stabroek Block operator has never admitted just how lopsided Guyana’s deal is, Guyanese politicians have always acknowledged that reality.
 Opposition leader, Aubrey Norton has accepted that the contract cannot be renegotiated unless the other party wants to return to the table.
 He also generally accepts that it would be reckless not to respect the sanctity of the contract.

 Vice President and leader of the ruling Party, Bharrat Jagdeo has, on many occasions, spoken about the lopsided nature of the contract.
-But from all indications, the cons of pushing out ExxonMobil drastically outweighs the pros.
+But from all indications, the cons of pushing out ExxonMobil drastically outweigh the pros.

 If ExxonMobil is pushed out for the sheer reason of contract renegotiation, then Guyana can be forced to pay costs, a hefty sum ranging in the neighborhood of US$55 billion.
 And that’s just ExxonMobil’s committed costs to date.
 Finding that money to pay at a time when your most lucrative industry comes to a sudden halt would be tough, to say the least.
 Then there will be the legal cost to be borne during arbitration.